 Program Overview

-The Graduate Program in Biological Chemistry (GPBC) is designed to train the next generation of independent research scientists, while simultaneously supporting the professional development and career choices of all our students.
-The core of our Ph.D.- granting program is learning through research, augmented by an advanced curriculum, supportive mentorship, professional development, and career training.
+The Graduate Program in Biological Chemistry (GPBC) is designed to train the next generation of independent research scientists, while simultaneously supporting the professional development and career choices of its students.
+The core of the PhD-granting program is learning through research, augmented by an advanced curriculum, supportive mentorship, professional development, and career training.
 GPBC's focus on discovery-based education is consistent with the founding of Johns Hopkins as the country's first research university and its current position as one of the world's preeminent research universities.
 The Department of Biological Chemistry is dedicated not only to the advancement of science, but also to the health, well-being, and dignity of its diverse members and the diverse community within which it resides.
-We recruit, retain and inspire the next generation of diverse trainees, faculty and staff members at our school of medicine and in our health system.
+We recruit, retain and inspire the next generation of diverse trainees, faculty and staff members at the School of Medicine and in our health system.

 Admissions